JensRantil/buildkite-stats/README.md

 A small Buildkite dashboard useful to prioritize which pipelines a Buildkite organization is waiting the most on.

+Noteworthy details:

+ * Since harvesting data can take ~30 seconds, the results are cached for (at most 10 minutes).

 Screenshot
 ----------
 The UI isn't too pretty, but it does its job! ;) Pull requests prettifying it